 Maria Gray

 Maria Gray is a poet from Portland, Oregon.
-Her work appears in Best New Poets, The Columbia Review, Kissing Dynamite Poetry, and others, and she has received honors and fellowships from organizations such as The Lumiere Review, The Adroit Journal, Bates College, and New York University.
-She is the managing editor of COUNTERCLOCK Journal and lives in Brooklyn, New York, where she is pursuing her MFA in creative writing at NYU.writing
+Her work appears in Best New Poets, The Columbia Review, Kissing Dynamite Poetry, and others, and she has received honors and fellowships from organizations including poetry.onl, The Lumiere Review, The Adroit Journal, Bates College, and New York University.
+She is the Managing Editor of COUNTERCLOCK Journal and an Assistant Web Editor at Washington Square Review and currently lives in Brooklyn, New York, where she is an MFA candidate in creative writing at NYU.writing

 instagram